Skip to main content

 On error

 The on error hook is called if the API returns an error, such as a 4xx status code.
-This hook passes the request object, along with details of the error.
+This hook passes the original request object for reference, along with details of the error.

 The Exception class lives in the src/index.ts file: